 This mundane laptop will feature prominently in Clinton’s career and not in a good way.

 After the disappearance of the first round of personal and government emails, the previous Apple computer hard drive and we assume back ups were wiped clean and repurposed to a Clinton staff member.
 This type of cavalier handling of government and personal communications would be viewed by investigators as a convenient and deliberate attempt to hide communications rather than the Clinton’s technical incompetence.
-But without any emails or Blackberry comms surviving what evidence was there?
+But without any emails or Blackberry comms surviving what evidence was there other than the act of destroying the data?

-It is easy to paint Clinton as a luddite, but remember she had very savvy tech people handling and closely guarding her data.
+Clinton had very savvy tech people handling and closely guarding her data.
 When matched up against Clinton’s legal background and long years in public office with full knowledge of the laws that require preserving federal and Presidential records the two month missing email gap becomes suspicious and self serving.

 The FBI estimates that Clinton went through about a dozen different Blackberries while Secretary of State, Huma Abedin estimates 11and says that Hillary didn’t even know her own login information.
 Cooper remembers smashing a couple of Blackberries but it is not know what happened to the others.
-Clinton preferred the older BlackBerry Curve 8310 with the trackball and would switch handsets based on Email was just a small part of her commutation stream, only about a dozen people sent emails.
-Most went through Abedin, who used a cheap consumer laptop.
-There is no evidence of Clinton using a laptop or computer so it can be assumed that the aging non secure Blackberry was the weapon of choice.
+Clinton preferred the older BlackBerry Curve 8310 with the trackball and would switch handsets based on email was just a small part of her commutation stream, only about a dozen people sent emails.
+Most went through Abedin, who used the soon to be infamous cheap consumer laptop.
+There is no evidence of Clinton using a laptop or computer so it can be assumed that Clinton’s aging non secure Blackberry was the weapon of choice and Abedin’s cheap laptop that she shared with her husband were the communication node.
 Again with all these duplicate devices and backups.
 Where are the missing emails?

 The list of outside hacks and successful breaches against Clinton staff and friends is impressive.